 Seven steps to create zero carbon schools:

-1. In the run-up to, or at COP26, the government commits to all UK schools being net zero carbon by 2030 and announces long term and consistent policies and funding to enable this.
+1. In 2022 the government commits to all UK schools being zero carbon by 2030 and announces long term and consistent policies and funding to enable this.
+Not committed